-In general, the West Bengal Estate Acquisition Act vested the right of middle ownership i.e. zamindari and some special classifications of land vested by the Government.
+In general, the West Bengal Estate Acquisition Act vested the right of middle ownership i.e. zamindari, and some special classifications of land vested by the Government.
 All the entries in R.S. records as “intermediate proprietors in perpetuity” were vested by the Government on 15.04.1955, the intermediary rights were extinguished, and the direct relationship of the Government with the raiyats and other proprietors commenced.

-As per the Land and Land Reforms Act, 1955, the government has determined the number of people in a particular raiyat’s family could hold how much area of land.
+As per the Land and Land Reforms Act, of 1955, the government has determined the number of people in a particular raiyat’s family could hold how much area of land.
 If it is found that the land of the raiyat is more than this limit, then anyone can ask for information at the Block Land and Land Reforms Office to know whether the excess portion is vested in the government.

 In order to know whether a person’s land is not currently vested but is likely to be vested, one should try to find out the total amount of land held by the same person in his or her name or someone else’s name by keeping in mind about the total amount of his existing land and transferred land as per provision of law.

-Also note whether there is any land acquisition case regarding the land and whether there are any restrictions under the Town Country (Planning and Development) Act.
-Information will be sought from District Land Acquisition Office regarding land acquisition, KMDA, Municipality and District Parishad offices should be questioned.
+Also, note whether there is any land acquisition case regarding the land and whether there are any restrictions under the Town Country (Planning and Development) Act.
+Information will be sought from District Land Acquisition Office regarding land acquisition, KMDA, Municipality, and District Parishad offices should be questioned.

 Land Classification and Conversion:

-The land classification should be mentioned in the certified copy of the record of the land (ROR) which you are going to buy and also in the deed of land.
-But if the seller has changed the classification of land without following legal procedure as per Section 4C of the WBLR Act i.e. without the written approval of the Collector, in that case consult with a competent and experienced lawyer before buying the land or flat constructed on the same, it is important to note that changing of classification of land without the permission of the land reform authority is a punishable offense.
+The land classification should be mentioned in the certified copy of the record of the land (ROR) that you are going to buy and also in the deed of land.
+But if the seller has changed the classification of land without following legal procedure as per Section 4C of the WBLR Act i.e. without the written approval of the Collector, in that case, consult with a competent and experienced lawyer before buying the land or flat constructed on the same, it is important to note that changing of classification of land without the permission of the land reform authority is a punishable offense.

 Land Khajna and Taxes:

-If the seller has paid all the government dues in respect of a land or flat in time, then it is understood that he has an interest in the property and the government authorities have recognized his rights by accepting the government dues from him.
+If the seller has paid all the government dues in respect of land or flat in time, then it is understood that he has an interest in the property and the government authorities have recognized his rights by accepting the government dues from him.
 So find out whether municipal or Panchayat tax is paid or in whose name.

 Land Measurement and Government Dag No.:

-While drafting the Sale Deed or any type of Deed according to the Registration Act, it is very important to mention the land measurement and Dag Numbers as per the Government Mouja Map, so you should be aware of the specific Dag Numbers and measurement of land by comparing the seller’s deed, old Khajna receipt, RSROR, LRROR and current or updated receipt.
-Along with this, find out whether the physical land you are purchasing is in the official map of the concern mouja with the help of an experienced Amin or Surveyor, it will be appropriate to discuss with the neighboring land owners, or to get a certified copy of CS Mouja Map/RS Mouza Map/LR Mauja Map of any dag.
+While drafting the Sale Deed or any type of Deed according to the Registration Act, it is very important to mention the land measurement and Dag Numbers as per the Government Mouja Map, so you should be aware of the specific Dag Numbers and measurement of land by comparing the seller’s deed, old Khajna receipt, RSROR, LRROR, and current or updated receipt.
+Along with this, find out whether the physical land you are purchasing is in the official map of the concern mouja with the help of an experienced Amin or Surveyor, it will be appropriate to discuss with the neighboring land owners or to get a certified copy of CS Mouja Map/RS Mouza Map/LR Mauja Map of any dag.

 Court case :

-If there is a case pending in any court regarding any property then a lawyer should be consulted before buying that land to the concerned civil court to find out whether the land is free of litigation or you can search by name eCourt.
+If there is a case pending in any court regarding any property then a lawyer should be consulted before buying that land to the concerned civil court to find out whether the land is free of litigation or you can search by name eCourt

 For cooperative society:

-If a registered cooperative society has advertised for the sale of land or flat, then before the transaction, it is necessary to know whether the society has received official approval from its higher authority or controller i.e. the controlling office, or maintained the provision as laid down in the cooperative act. if the land or flat is sold on the basis of Mokhtarnama (Power of Attorney), need to consult with an experienced lawyer.
+If a registered cooperative society has advertised for the sale of land or flats, then before the transaction, it is necessary to know whether the society has received official approval from its higher authority or controller i.e. the controlling office, or maintained the provision as laid down in the cooperative act. if the land or flat is sold on the basis of Mokhtarnama (Power of Attorney), need to consult with an experienced lawyer.